Andalucia in Winter: 10+ Best Things to Do By a Local

 Although you can experience the carnival in any city in the county, Cadiz is clearly the best Andalusian and Spanish city to celebrate carnival.

-The carnival in Cadiz has been celebrated since the 16th century, and it’s believed that the Italians influenced some of the characteristics of this carnival in the city.
+The carnival in Cadiz has been celebrated since the 16th century, and it’s believed that the Italians influenced some of its characteristics.

 What makes Cadiz Carnival unique is its music.
 Music groups and performers sing chirigotas songs that talk about daily problems and controversial topics.
 But this goes beyond performance as there are official competitions for chirigotas in the popular theatre called Gran Teatro Falla.